syl20bnr/spacemacs-elpa-mirror/stable-melpa/highlight-readme.txt

  When you reopen your file later, it is automatically in enriched mode, and your highlighting shows.
-However, be aware that font-locking interferes with enriched mode, so you will probably want to use it on files where you don't use font-locking.
+However, be aware that font-locking can interfere with enriched mode, so you might want to use it on files where you don't use font-locking.
+But see also (@> "Interaction with Font Lock").

 (@* "Commands")
  ** Commands **